peter-mccrory/high-freq-sah-ui-restat/README.md

     - *step7_eventstudies:* This file estimates event study regressions described in the online appendix, saving the figures in the online appendix to `./output/plots/`.
     - *step8_early_late_figure:* This file creates Figure 3 in the main text, saving it to `./output/plots/`
     - *step9_rel-implied-agg:* This file calculates the relative-implied aggregate employment loss attributable to SAH orders.
-- **Theoretical Results:** From the command line Matlab and while located in the `./src/matlab/`, using [Dynare](https://www.dynare.org/), run baseline.mod with `dynare baseline`.
+- **Theoretical Results:** From the command line Matlab and while located in the `./src/matlab/` directory, using [Dynare](https://www.dynare.org/), run baseline.mod with the command `dynare baseline`.
 This will create and save Figure 5 to `./output/plots/`.
 It will also calculate and report numbers appearing in Table 2 of the main text.
 - **Additional Figures:** To make all remaining figures in the paper (main text and online appendix), run `./src/python/QCEW.ipynb` in a Jupyter notebook (Python 3 kernel).
 This will create and save figures to `./output/plots/`.
 Note: the user will need to install plotly-related packages to their conda distribution; if these are not already installed, an error will be produced prompting them to install the appropriate package (e.g. `cufflinks`, `plotly-orca`).

 ### Brief Description of ./data/ Directory Files
 ****
 The data used in the analysis is organized by source.
-Each source has its own separate folder, which are described completely below:
+Each source has its own separate folder, each of which is described in brief below:

 - **bls:** This folder contains five data files used to build the state and county-level datasets used in the paper
   - *county_qcew_emp.csv*: This file reports 2018 county-level employment from the Quarterly Census of Employment and Wages (QCEW). `./src/python/QCEW.ipynb` queries the QCEW data and creates this file.
 These data were downloaded April 10, 2020.